First Time Homebrewers

 For homebrewers who brew with extract, this process has been done for them.
 Malt extract is made from malted grains that have been mashed.
 The resulting liquid is then condensed into syrup or dried into a powder.

 Boiling (and Cooling): The solution of water, malt sugars and other substances from the malt is called wort (or unfermented beer).
-Before wort can be fermented, it must be boiled.
+Before wort can be fermented, it should be boiled.
 Boiling sanitizes the wort and helps to make the finished beer a more stable product.
 During the boil, the hops are added to the wort and bitter compounds are extracted from them.
 After the boiling, the wort is cooled so that yeast can be added.

 In order to make homebrew, you will need a small amount of specialized equipment.
-Most homebrew shops sell starter kits, consisting of a bucket fermenter and some other basic equipment, starting at around $60 (US).
+Most homebrew shops sell starter kits, consisting of a bucket fermenter and some other basic equipment.
 The more complex the brewing method the more equipment you will tend to need.
-You will also need a large pot to boil your wort in.
-A 5-gallon (19 L) stainless steel pot is a great one to start brewing in and these can be found starting at around $40 (US) in many homebrew shops.
+You can find these items at your local homebrew shop or in a catalog:

-- Fermenter(s) and Bottling Bucket: Homebrewers commonly use a five - six gallon (19-23 L) carboy (glass or plastic carboy and five-gallon/19 L (or larger) food-grade plastic bucket, or two plastic buckets.You will use these as a fermenter and bottling vessel.
+- Fermenter(s) and Bottling Bucket: Homebrewers commonly use a five - six gallon (19-23 L) carboy (glass or plastic) and/or food-grade plastic buckets which are generally 6.5 gal (25 L).You will use these as a fermenter and bottling vessel.
 If you choose a carboy, you'll need a #7 drilled rubber stopper; if you go for two buckets, you'll need a lid for one of them with a hole drilled for the airlock.

-- Malted grains, dried malt extract or liquid malt extract (depending on your brewing method and recipe).
+- Malted grains, dried malt extract or liquid malt extract or crushed grains(depending on your brewing method and recipe).

 Around your kitchen you might find a few other items that will make your mission more fun or easier: a measuring cup, a large spoon for stirring, a large funnel (if fermenting in a carboy), and a large strainer (if using leaf hops).

-So don't touch any surface that will touch wort (the inside of buckets, submerged parts of racking canes).
-In addition, wash your hands often while brewing.
+The final step is prevention.
+You may be the biggest threat to your beer!
+Wash your hands often while brewing.
 When you're done, clean your brewing equipment thoroughly and wipe down all surfaces that may have gotten spattered, like your kitchen counters and stovetop.
 For more in-depth reading on cleaning and sanitizing, frequent author and contributor Steve Parkes has some great pointers found here.